10 things you should do before adopting a cat so you can be the best pet parent ever

-Yep, now is the time to Google.
+Yep, now is the time to google.
 Read up as much as you can about what owning a cat entails and what you should consider before bringing one home.
-Here is a great article with 39 things to consider before adopting a cat.
+Here’s a great article with 39 things to consider before adopting a cat.

 3Check with your landlord

 Renting?
-Best check with your landlord if they’re OK with you bringing a cat into your home.
-Better find out now, before you’re responsible for a feline life and risk losing your security deposit – or being forced to give up your pet.
+Check with your landlord to make sure they’re OK with you bringing a cat into your home.
+Better find out now, before you’re responsible for a feline life and risk losing your security deposit—or being forced to give up your pet.

 4Plan for emergencies